Fabiz/PeakFinder-API/README.md

  ### Load script

- Add the following script to load the module
+ Add the following script to load the module:

 ```javascript